 Now you might be wondering if adding another card to your wallet would be worth it.
 Or you already got a lot of credit cards and thinking of ways to manage them more easily.

-The next thing you might want to know: “How many credit cards should I have?”
+The next thing you might want to know is: "How many credit cards should I have?"

 While there's no existing research on the average number of cards per person in the Philippines, there are Filipinos who own about two to three credit cards.
 In the US, people have three or four cards on average.
 Some even own as many as nine cards.

 However, there's no such thing as the right number of cards for everyone.
 It depends on factors like what you'll use the cards for, your cash flow, and how much you can afford to pay for your monthly credit card bills.

 🎁 Free Welcome Gift: No Annual Fee for Life Plus Maximum Rewards for U!

 Promo period: Until January 31, 2024